openkruise/openkruise.io/rollouts/user-manuals/api-specifications.md

 - `steps[x].replicas` can not be nil.
 - `steps[x].matches[i] and steps[x].matches[j]` have **Or**-relationship.
 - `steps[x].matches[y].headers[i] and steps[x].matches[y].header[j]` have **And**-relationship.
+- `steps[x].patchPodTemplateMetadata` can be set only if enableExtraWorkloadForCanary=true
 - `enableExtraWorkloadForCanary` is available in v1beta Rollout resource; In v1alpha1 Rollout resource, one can use the annotation of Rollout `rollouts.kruise.io/rolling-type`="canary" to enable `enableExtraWorkloadForCanary`

 ### Special Annotations of Workload (Optional)